ConfederacyOfGaia/Gaia/dms-guide.md

   - The GGD mostly ignores anything that's not a city, so there are plenty of (picked over) battle sites for the party to find
   - I need to do some research to find out how much a body decomposes in 32 years, so I can accurately represent them.
 - The Aurelian Empire didn't clean up any of the battle sites at all
-- In the first site they find, have older PCs remember that the [orcs](#orcs) were part of the conflict (DC 15 History), and have all of them try to recognize the orcs (DC 15 Nature, disadvantage for everyone but older PCs).
+- In one of the first sites they find, have older PCs remember that the [orcs](#orcs) were part of the conflict (DC 15 History), and have all of them try to recognize the orcs (DC 15 Nature, disadvantage for everyone but older PCs).
 - These will be a way to get weapons and armor to the party, if they don't have any, but most of the sites will have been very carefully picked over (by orcs and elves, mostly, but don't reveal that).
 - Many of these battle sites will be the lair of wights.
 The strength of the wights will depend on the strength and size of the party.